ArtistHQ

 Advancing a show: the email every band forgets to send

 Advancing is the email that confirms the boring details — load-in, parking, settlement terms — before show day.
-Here's a checklist of what to ask, and when.
+A checklist of what to ask, and when.

 Merch margins for bands: pricing, costs, and what to actually bring on tour